 Northwest Financial Advisors (NWFA) is committed to providing timely service to our clients.
 We recognize the importance of preparing for various disaster scenarios that could hinder our ability to provide such service.
-NWFA has taken aggressive steps to provide for disaster recovery and continuity planning under a variety of potential scenarios.
-We continue to update our continuity plans and expand our resources in order to provide for such recovery and timely resumption of critical business operations.
+NWFA has taken aggressive steps to provide for disaster recovery and business continuity planning under a variety of potential scenarios.
+We continue to update our continuity plans and expand our resources to provide for such recovery and timely resumption of critical business operations.

 Please note that our office generally follows OPM’s dismissal and closure procedures in times of severe weather.